 Dermatology patients rely on their physicians to provide accurate diagnoses and effective treatment plans.
-With three out of four providers indicating electronic medical/health systems (EMR/EHR) systems enhance patient care, integration with pathology reporting is a valuable transition every clinic should consider.
+With three out of four providers indicating electronic medical/health (EMR/EHR) systems enhance patient care, integration with pathology reporting is a valuable transition every clinic should consider.

 You want the most cost-effective and reliable method to link information between your dermatology clinic and the laboratory’s lab information system (LIS).
 By breaking down the limitations of traditional paper communication, learning about interfaces, examining the two types of integration, and understanding the interface challenges, we’ll cover all of the basics you need to know about integrating an electronic interface to elevate your practice and improve patient care.